KaKariki02/rushHour/README.md

 ## Getting Started

 Roush Hour Solver let the user choose the board size and the game to solve.
 Then the user can decide what Algorithm will be used.
-When the game is solved the user can see the time it took, the number of nodes the Algorithm made, the number of steps to come to the solution and the moves that the cars have to make.
+When the game is solved the user can see the time it took in seconds, the number of nodes the Algorithm made, the number of steps to come to the solution and the moves that the cars have to make.

 ### Run the program